beaucharman/WordPress-Custom-Meta-Field-Boxes/README.md

 # WordPress Custom Meta Field Boxes

+> Quickly add custom meta field boxes to any post type

 For more information about registering meta field boxes http://codex.wordpress.org/Function_Reference/add_meta_box.

 This class works well with the [WordPress Custom Post Type class](https://github.com/beaucharman/wordpress-custom-post-type).
 They were made for each other <3.